m1guelpf/mirror-next/README.md

 **Is this decentralized?**

 Kind of.
-While I'm pulling the article listing and contents from the Arweave chain directly, the publication and contributor details come from Mirror's APIs.
+While I'm pulling the entry listing and contents from the Arweave chain directly, the publication details come from Mirror's APIs.

 **Why did you make this?**